Right of Way Violation Motorcycle Accidents

 Some of the most common phrases heard following a motorcycle-versus-car accident:

 - “By the time I realized he was there, it was too late.”

 Of course, many motorcycles have a smaller physical profile than cars or trucks.
 But the problem really is other motorists aren’t properly looking out.
-This results in Right-of-Way Violations, which are among the most common causes of Fort Lauderdale motorcycle accidents.
+This results in Right of Way Violations, which are among the most common causes of motorcycle accidents.
 Such action is not only rude, it’s reckless and can result in serious injury or death.

-At The Ansara Law Firm, our Broward motorcycle injury lawyers know in many cases, at-fault drivers fail to give motorcycles the respect they deserve on the roadway.
+At The Ansara Law Firm, our Fort Lauderdale motorcycle accident lawyers know in many cases, at-fault drivers fail to give motorcycles the respect they deserve on the roadway.
 Even when the motorcycle is initially seen, other drivers are more likely to cause a right of way violation motorcycle accident if they:

 - Cut them off